Jinzxc/Clicker/README.md

 ## In progress
 - Code optimization, cleanup, and documentation
+- Add check for creating nonexistent directories
+- Add window rescaling for consistent automation
 - Add customizable key controls (switch actions with keypress)
-- Add check for creating nonexistent directories
 - Migrate actions from txt to either csv or json
 - UI for changing click and press values
 - Wrapper executable to reduce requirement